 How can a dietitian help?

-dietitian will help make sure your child is getting important nutrients like protein, fibre, iron and calcium that your child needs to grow and be healthy.
+A dietitian will help make sure your child is getting important nutrients like protein, fibre, iron and calcium that your child needs to grow and be healthy.
 Your dietitian will make suggestions on how to boost the nutrition of the foods they are already eating and give you a plan on how to introduce new ones.
 They can also help you plan balanced school lunches and help you with reading labels.
-Connect with a dietitian today
+Connect with a dietitian today!

 Bottom line